CloudFerro/cf-mkcli/docs/guides/usage.md

 # Usage Guide
-Have a look and commandline help:
+Remember, that you can always have a look at commandline help:
 ```commandline
 mkcli --help
 ```

 ### Authorization
 To start using `mkcli`, you need to authorize it with your credentials.
-This is done by running the following command:
+In the simplest way this can be done by running the following command:
 ```commandline
 mkcli auth init
 ```